Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details

-Click for DetailsThe card in the center left represents how you feel about your partner.
+Click for DetailsThe card at the left of the cross represents a passing influence or something to be released.
 Seven of Coins (Assessment), when reversed: Labors abandoned before completion.
 Impatience, lack of effort, and the wasting of time.
 Idle and unprofitable speculation.